 Articles of incorporation are used to establish your company as a legal entity and must contain certain essential information about your company.
 While the particulars vary by jurisdiction, this information generally must include its name, address, as well as those of its incorporators and registered agent, a statement of the corporation’s purpose(s), and its share structure.

 On the other hand, articles of association outline the rules and establish internal guidelines for the corporation’s directors, officers, shareholders, employees, and other stakeholders regarding its structure, governance, and operations and describe shareholder rights, conditions and procedures for the appointment and removal of directors, dividend distributions, share transfers and more.
 It should be noted that even in jurisdictions that do not require the filing of articles of association, companies will usually have them for their own self-governance.

 It is common for the owners to appoint directors when forming a corporation.
 A director is a person appointed or elected by shareholders to sit on the board of directors in a corporation.
 Directors have a number of essential responsibilities, including implementing corporate policies and making decisions regarding the management and administration of a company.
 It should also be noted that in some cases, directors can be accountable for actions committed by agents, officers, employees, and subsidiaries of the corporation.

-State regulations tend to vary when it comes to the operation of directors in a corporation.
-Thus, it is vital to review the state's specific laws when appointing directors to a new corporation.
+State regulations tend to vary when it comes to the functions and responsibilities of corporate directors.
+Thus, it is critical to be informed of applicable state laws when assuming the position of a director and appointing them.